Taking time for yourself can have myriad benefits.

 Although it might look like we are doing one thing, our minds remain hard at work.
 We are puzzling over problems, thinking creatively, and free-associating.

-Pang, who is also founder of the Restful Company, a consulting company in SIlicon Valley, differentiates between resting and engaging in restorative activity.
+Pang, who is also the founder of the Restful Company, a consulting company in Silicon Valley, differentiates between resting and engaging in restorative activity.

 Mindlessly binge-watching television may help us wind down, but that’s passive.
 Active hobbies that help your mind wander are important.
 That’s why walking can be such great exercise, for both the mind and the body.

 Another way to think of this is in terms of helpful distractions.

 As Harvard University researcher and psychologist Shelley H. Carson explains in The Boston Globe, “a distraction may provide the break you need to disengage from a fixation on the ineffective solution.’’

 When we focus on a problem, we can have trouble finding the solution.
 This is because we aren’t opening ourselves up to different solutions.

 But taking time for active rest or creating opportunities for helpful distraction can be tough.

 This is especially true when, as Geoffrey James points out on Inc.com, we live in a society where people wear their stress as a badge of honor.